-The Chairman of the Joint Negotiating Council (JNC) would welcome participants to the bargaining table.
-Management would appreciate the unions for the synergy between it and the unions, without which it would be impossible to sustain productivity and industrial peace in the organization.
-At times, the massaging of the unions’ ego, appreciation for their maturity, and the preference for social dialogue at resolving issues are needed to let the unions know how important they are in the scheme of things.
-The address will briefly state achievements recorded within the previous agreement's span, appeal to the unions to stick with the best practices in a negotiation, and ensure that the bargaining ends on a happy note for both parties.
+The chair of the joint negotiating council welcomes participants to the bargaining table.
+Management appreciates the synergy between it and the unions, without which it would be impossible to sustain productivity and industrial peace in the organization.
+At times, the massaging of unions’ ego, an appreciation for their maturity, and the preference for social dialogue to resolve issues are needed to let the unions know how important they are in the scheme of things.
+The address briefly mentions achievements recorded within the previous agreement’s span, appeals to the unions to stick with the best practices in negotiation, and ensures that the bargaining ends on a happy note for both parties.

-Presentation by the Corporate Planning and Strategy/Finance Division.
+3. Presentation by corporate planning or finance division

-The presentations by the chieftains of some companies would usually cover all their subsidiaries' economic activities if a global or large group.
-Some of the critical information from the last negotiation to date would reflect the measurement of performances at the corporate level, crude price updates, recurrent expenditure, state of the company’s business, the strategic plans, growth agenda, the organization bottom-line, and the need for the unions’ understanding.
-Interestingly, management in almost all cases would project the continuum's gloomy side and a red to a low green bottom line.
+Presentations by CEOs of global or large companies usually cover their subsidiaries’ economic activities.
+Some of the critical information from the last negotiation to date reflects the measurement of performance at the corporate level, crude price updates, recurrent expenditures, the state of the company’s business, the strategic plans, its growth agenda, the organization’s bottom line, and the need for union understanding.
+Interestingly, management in almost all cases projects the continuum’s gloomy side and a red to low green bottom line.

-After the presentation, participants shall be invited to make comments, observations, and or ask questions.
-It is instructive to note that the unions usually pick loopholes with management’s financial appraisal of the organization at this stage.
-Some of the questions usually asked are: why is it that it is only during a negotiation that management briefs the unions on the organization's financial status?
-Why is it that, in most cases, the presentations usually show low green or red bottom-line?
-Why won’t the employer brief its employees on the organization's state of financial affairs periodically and before negotiation?
+After the presentation, participants are invited to make comments and observations and (or) ask questions.
+The unions usually pick holes in management’s financial appraisal of the organization at this stage.
+Some of the questions usually asked are the following: Why is it that it is only during a negotiation that management briefs the unions on the organization’s financial status?
+Why is it that, in most cases, the presentations usually show a low green or red bottom line?
+Why won’t the employer brief its employees on the organization’s state of financial affairs periodically and before negotiation?

-Therefore, the unions shall appeal to management, not deny them their dues during the negotiation under the guise of red bottom lines.
+The unions will appeal to management to not deny them their dues during the negotiation under the guise of red bottom lines.

-Presentation by PENGASSAN/NUPENG
+4. Presentation by PENGASSAN and NUPENG

-Though the PENGASSAN and NUPENG negotiate separately, they usually preferred to make a harmonized presentation on the general principles to be followed and their expectations during the negotiation.
-The presentations would include very high expectations between the current and expected packages, comparative analysis of their earnings against that of Management, leakages in the system, need to close the gaps between the upper echelon of the organization, and the rest of the staff, make justifications for asking for the increases sought and appeal for management’s understanding.
+Although PENGASSAN and NUPENG negotiate separately, they usually prefer to make a harmonized presentation on the general principles to be followed during the negotiation.
+The presentation mentions very high expectations for the expected packages, a comparative analysis of their earnings against those of management, leakages in the system, the need to close the gaps between the upper echelon of the organization and the rest of the staff, justifications for the increases sought, and an appeal for management’s understanding.

-The keynote address by the Managing Director or his representative
+5. Keynote address by the company’s managing director or a representative

-The Managing Director or his representative conveys the thoughts and minds of the organization to the Negotiating Council.
-It encompasses the historical perspectives of collective bargaining, the outlook of the enterprise, the state of the industrial relations’ atmosphere in the organization, key achievements of Management, and an appeal for cooperation between the representatives of management and the unions all through the negotiation period.
-He would then formally wish them good luck and declare the negotiation open by the approved mandate's announcement if any.
+In the keynote address the managing director or a representative conveys the thoughts of the organization to the negotiating council.
+The address encompasses the historical perspectives of collective bargaining, the outlook of the enterprise, the industrial relations atmosphere in the organization, the key achievements of management, and an appeal for cooperation between the representatives of management and the unions all through the negotiation period.
+The speaker formally wishes them good luck and declares the negotiation open by mandated announcement, if any.

-Discussions
+6. Discussions

 Participants at this point discuss the mandate given and other concerns of interest.
-It is noteworthy that no mandate has ever been acceptable to the union, no matter how huge.
+It is noteworthy that no mandate, no matter how huge, has ever been acceptable to a union.

-In some other companies, no mandate would be announced.
-The item on the table would attract item-by-item percentage as the negotiation progresses
+In some companies, no mandate is announced.
+The items on the table attract item-by-item percentages as the negotiation progresses.

-Closing remarks
+7. Closing remarks